 By default, Raven accounts start out on the raven-seo-tools.com domain.
-If you'd prefer to change to a custom subdomain (or, if you're an Agency account, a fully custom domain), you can do this from the Custom Domain settings page.
+If you'd prefer to change to a custom subdomain (or, if you're a Grow, Lead, or Thrive account, a fully custom domain), you can do this from the Custom Domain settings page.

 In addition to changing the Custom Domain, you can also change the exit page for when your users log out of your Raven account.
 Upon logging out, they will be directed to the page of your choosing, rather than the Raven logout page.